ChamiLamelas/Music_Tab_Project/README.md

 ### The Log File

 After the first time you run the program, a log file will be generated and placed in the same folder.
 All program output will be placed into this file unless the logging itself fails.
-This includes any errors that are reported, so this file should be checked to make sure your program ran successfully.
+This includes any errors that are reported, so this file should be checked in addition to the output file to make sure your program ran successfully.
 It is meant to be a more organized display of program output than simply printing to the console program you ran the program from.

 **Note:** If a logging error occurs, that will be printed to the console.

 ### Using the Configuration File

 The configuration file is designed to provide the user more freedom in how the program runs.
 It may be best to examine the default configuration file before writing one on your own and make sure it has the same name as the default configuration file.
 If you are using Windows, I would recommend using WordPad if you do not have another text editor such as Atom or Notepad++ to open the config file, as Notepad doesn't display the line breaks in the default config file.

 Furthermore, to help yourself, you can add line comments in the configuration file by placing a hashtag "#" at the beginning of each comment line (as with Python).
 Comments can also be made after configuration lines by placing a "#".
 The program will ignore any text following the hashtag.
 Lastly, errors in the configuration file are also reported to the log file.